T3tsuo/GoogleNearby/README.md

 ## Configuration Steps:
 * Generate google app password for account
-* Run RUNFIRST.exe and input email and correlated app password
+* Run RUNFIRST.exe and input email and correlated app password (only needs to be ran once)
 * put cookies.txt (follow steps to get that file from costastf/locationsharinglib repo)
 * Run RealTimeUI.exe